How to Write a Software Development Project Plan?

 The structure of the software development project plan

 The first step in writing a software development plan is establishing its key components.
-In this part, we will examine the sections of a typical software development plan, and give you a checklist about their contents with a sample of a software development project plans
+In this part, we will examine the sections of a typical software development plan and give you a checklist of their contents with a sample of software development project plans.

 Introduction